pmndrs/zustand/docs/guides/nextjs.md

   Router architecture) support aggressive server caching.
 Due to our store being a **module state**, it is completely compatible with this caching.

-We have these general recommendations for appropriate use of Zustand:
+We have these general recommendations for the appropriate use of Zustand:

 - **No global stores** - Because the store is shared across requests, it should not be defined as a global variable.
 Instead, the store should be created per request.